High School Course Catalog

 The study of language is first introduced at Saint Ann’s in the Lower School.
 We teach it as language arts.
 Beginning in the fourth grade, the language structures program takes formal charge of language studies in a three-year sequence beginning with the structures of English alone and culminating in the sixth grade in a comparison of English and Latin grammar.
 Seventh graders are eligible for language electives and may choose from a variety of classical and modern languages including Latin, Greek, Chinese, French, and Spanish, all of which continue through the High School.
 Eighth graders and high school students and may also elect Japanese.

-Modern and classical languages at Saint Ann’s supplement and are supplemented by other courses in other departments.
-Students of Mandarin Chinese and Japanese may take an advanced elective course in the history of China and Japan offered by the History Department, and Spanish and French students may read the same literature in translation in an English course.
+Modern and classical languages at Saint Ann’s supplement and are supplemented by courses in other departments.
+Students of Mandarin Chinese and Japanese may take advanced electives courses such as History of China or Modern East Asia offered by the History Department, and Spanish and French students may read the same literature in translation in an English course.
 Courses in European history as well as in theater richly enhance a romance language student’s appreciation of a classical l7th century play or the development of existential theater in the 20th century.
-Similarly, classics students broaden and deepen their awareness of ancient civilizations and literatures through history and English electives such as Europe in Antiquity and The Ancient State.
 This blending of disciplines gives students the experience of language as a primary source, a tool for conversation, and an irreplaceable means for understanding.

 The beginning of the language structures program exemplifies in many ways how Saint Ann’s works.
 It was conceived in 1978 as the outgrowth of an experimental course for middle school students in the comparison of English and Latin grammar.
 The curriculum was designed over a period of time with the encouragement and suggestions of a number of faculty members.
 The department emerged in direct response to a perceived need for students to have a solid understanding of their own language and how it functions both separately and comparatively.
 It was clear that young middle school students worked adequately but without real confidence in dealing with languages other than English.